ortiza5/modding-vivaldi/CONTRIBUTING.md

 pull request conversation; we have to agree on one or the other way and add it to these guidelines.

+If you do not know what to write, check out the issues.

 ### Reviewing pull requests

 Do not be shy to suggest changes and point out mistakes.
 The goal is to have